 |Dr. Mike Abrams|

-Dr. Mike Abrams, ABPP is a board certified diplomate of the American Board of Professional Psychology with a speciality in cognitive behavior therapy.
-He has been a practicing clinician for more than 25 years.
-He is a fellow and supervisor of the Albert Ellis Institute where he studied and worked closely with Dr. Ellis, with whom he published several books, chapters, and articles.
-Dr. Abrams has received commendations from the New Jersey governor, the Hudson County executive, and the Jersey City mayor for his volunteer efforts.
-His commitment to pro-bono work includes his being among the first psychologists to counsel people with AIDS at the Gay Men’s Health Crisis in the early 1980s.
-He is currently working with the Mayor of Jersey City to develop a program to end homelessness in that city.
+Dr. Mike Abrams, ABPP is a board certified diplomate of the American Board of Professional Psychology with a specialty in cognitive behavior therapy.
+He is a fellow and supervisor of the Albert Ellis Institute where he studied and worked closely with Dr. Ellis, with whom he published several books, chapters, and articles on REBT and CBT.
+Dr. Abrams was instrumental in expanding Dr. Ellis’ model of personality to combine evolutionary psychology and CBT.
+Dr Abrams had also collaborated with Aaron Beck and other founders of modern therapy.
+More recently he has worked with Davis Buss to link CBT treatment to evolutionary models of jealously and aggression.
+His most recent text that is on sexuality included the personal contributions of Joseph LeDoux, Elizabeth Loftus, Sue Carter of the Kinsey Institute and other major psychological scientists.
+As a researcher he is currently exploring the role of childhood abuse on sexual development and the role of the internet in changing sexual mores.
+He also has been a practicing clinician for more than 30 years working in both NY & NJ and has received commendations from the New Jersey governor, the Hudson County executive, and the Jersey City mayor for his volunteer efforts.
+His commitment to pro-bono work includes his being the first non-gay psychologist to counsel people with AIDS at the Gay Men’s Health Crisis in the early 1980s.
 Prior to becoming a psychologist, he earned an MBA from the NYU Stern School and worked in organizations such as the New York Stock Exchange, Merrill Lynch, and Citibank.

 |CUNY - Graduate Center

 CUNY - Brooklyn College

 CUNY - Baruch College